 Reflecting and Thinking

 Based on the first verses of today's chapter, we know that Paul had received a letter from the church at Corinth.
 The letter apparently raised questions related to marriage and marital relationships.
 These questions Paul addresses in this chapter.
 The basic principle is clear: God desires our sanctification.
 God provides marriage because of (to avoid) fornication or sexual immorality.
 The context of marriage provides married couples a partnership to help one another avoid fornication, fulfilling mutual responsibilities in the context of individual needs both physical and spiritual.
 Paul's personal preference is singleness, but he writes from (personal) concession, knowing that not all have the gift of singleness.

 Paul addresses three groups: unmarried and widows (v.
 8), married (v.
 10), and the rest (v.
 12), setting forth a summarizing principle in verses 17-24.
 In verses 25-38, he answers a question about virgins, and in verses 39-40, addresses the question of marriage for widows and widowers.
 Paul's teachings in this chapter are not easy to understand and apply, and many volumes have been written to explain his meaning and intent.

-What principles are set forth in today's text to govern Christian marriage?
+What principles are set forth in today's selected text to govern Christian marriage?
 (Try to identify at least six.)
 In what way is singleness a gift?
-What in the text shows that the concession of v.
+What part of the text shows that the concession of v.
 6 is a personal comment by Paul?

 Dear God, we thank you for your wisdom; we thank you for your plan both for singleness and for marriage.
 We want to be faithful servants and are grateful that you provide our needs and remove potential obstacles in our spiritual walk with you.
 Help us understand and apply your will in our lives so that we can faithfully participate in and fulfill your purpose for us.
 Give us humility in the face of those things that are not easily understood.
 We pray in Jesus' name, Amen.